 An ambitious endeavour, the Lower Kiewa River Project aims to establish, revegetate and stabilise a riparian corridor on either side of the Kiewa River – from its junction with the Murray River to upstream at Yackandandah Creek.
 The section from the Murray River to the High Country Rail Trail is now fenced between 50-100 metres wide.

-Thank you to Regional Skills and Work for the Dole participants who completed 10 kilometres of fencing and planted 25,000 plants along this riparian area.
+The works began with Regional Skills and Work for the Dole participants who completed 10 kilometres of fencing and planted 25,000 plants along this riparian area.
 The integrated land management program includes spring crash grazing to control the pasture grasses, particulary Phalaris and Paspalum; summer and winter broadleaf weed control; rabbit fumigation and staged revegetation with understorey species.

 North East Catchment Management Authority has also worked with individual licensees and private landholders to facilitate fencing stock from the actual river.
 Whilst these corridors are narrower, both water quality and stock health have improved measurably, as Waterwatch Facilitators can testify.